Well-posedness and Critical Index Set of the Cauchy Problem for the Coupled KdV-KdV Systems on $\mathbb{T}$: Introduction

+Fix any $k\in \{ 1,2,3,4\}$.
+The above result enables us to provide a complete classification of the cKdV systems (\ref{ckdv, coef form}) in $H^{s}_{k}$.

-We have the following result which is a combination of Theorem \ref{Thm, sharp analytical WP} and Theorem \ref{Thm, critical index set}. \begin{theorem} Let $k\in\{1,2,3,4\}$.
-The system (\ref{y-1}) can be completely classified into a family of classes, each of them corresponds to a unique index $s^{*}\in{\cal C}_k$ such that any system in this class is locally analytically well-posed in the space ${\cal H}^s_k$ if $s>s^{*}$ while the bilinear estimate, the key for the proof of the analytical well-posedness, fails if $s<s^{*}$.
-In addition, ${\cal C}_k $ is the critical index set of the analytical well-posedness for the systems (\ref{y-1}) in the space ${\cal H}^s_k$ based on Definition \ref{Def, critical index set}. \end{theorem}
+\begin{theorem}[Classification of the systems (\ref{ckdv, coef form})] Assume $a_1a_2 \ne 0$ and either $C$ or $D$ does not vanish.
+Fix $k\in \{ 1,2,3,4\} $ and define $\mcal{H}^s_k$ as in (\ref{spaces}).
+Then the systems (\ref{ckdv, coef form}) are completely classified into a family of classes, each of which corresponds to a unique index $s^{*}\in {\cal C}_k$ such that any system in this class is A-LWP in the space $ {\cal H}^s_k$ if $s>s^*$ while it is weakly A-IP if $s<s^{*}$. \end{theorem}